 No preaching was to be continued where societies were not raised up.
-It seems to have been a fixed maxim with the Wesleys, not to spend time in cultivating barren ground.
-No band ticket was to be given to the wearers of ruffles, -a practice which, though then common, accorded not with their notions either of good taste, or of the duty of economizing money in order to charity.-Equal strictness was observed as to the dress of females.
-Simplex munditiis [plainness with neatness] was Mr. Wesley's classical rule; and the exclusive "ornament of a meek and quiet spirit," his Scriptural one.-All who married unbelievers were to be expelled from society.-The people were required not only to stand during singing, but whilst the text was read.
-This excellent custom now continues only in Ireland.-Dram-drinking and pawnbroking were also sins of exclusion: so that, in fact, the Methodist Societies were the first temperance societies.-Reading was enjoined as a religious duty, and every preacher was bound to circulate every new book published or recommended by Mr. Wesley; so anxious was he to spread useful knowledge through society, and to improve at once the intellects and the hearts of his people.-The officers of the society are said to be "clergymen, assistants, helpers, stewards, leaders of bands, leaders of classes, visiters of the sick, school masters, and house keepers."
+It seems to have been a fixed maxim with the Wesleys, not to spend time in cultivating barren ground.-No band-ticket was to be given to the wearers of ruffles,-a practice which, though then common, accorded not with their notions either of good taste, or of the duty of economizing money in order to charity.-Equal strictness was observed as to the dress of females.
+Simplex munditiis was Mr. Wesley's classical rule; and the exclusive "ornament of a meek and quiet spirit," his scriptural one.-All who married unbelievers were to be expelled from society.-The people were required not only to stand during singing, but whilst the text was read.
+This excellent custom now continues only in Ireland.-Dram-drinking and pawnbroking were also sins of exclusion: so that, in fact, the Methodist societies were the first temperance societies.-Reading was enjoined as a religious duty, and every preacher was bound to circulate every new book published or recommended by Mr. Wesley; so anxious was he to spread useful knowledge through society, and to improve at once the intellects and the hearts of his people.- The officers of the society are said to be "clergymen assistants, helpers, stewards, leaders of bands, leaders of classes, visiters of the sick, schoolmasters, and housekeepers."
 The last class will in the present day create a smile; but at that time their business was to reside in the houses built in several of the large towns, where both Mr. Wesley and the preachers took up their abode during their stay.
 They were elderly and pious women, who, being once invested with an official character, extended it sometimes from the house to the church, to the occasional annoyance of the preachers.
-As married preachers began to occupy the houses, they were at length dispensed with.-Smuggling and the buying of uncustomed goods had frequent anathe. mas dealt out against them, and expulsion was the unmitigated penalty.-Respect of persons was strictly forbidden to the preachers, who were also enjoined to be easy of access to all.-Every preacher was to promise rather to break a limb than to disappoint a congregation.-No preacher was to be continued who could not preach twice every day.-He was to take care that only suitable tunes should be sung; and was advised to use in public only hymns of prayer and praise, not those descriptive of states of mind.-Lemonade was to be taken after preaching, or candied orange peel, or a little warm ale; but egg and wine, and late suppers, are denounced as downright poison.-The views entertained of a call to the ministry, deserve quoting in full:-
+As married preachers began to occupy the houses, they were at length dispensed with.-Smuggling and the buying of uncustomed goods had frequent anathemas dealt out against them, and expulsion was the unmitigated penalty.-Respect of persons was strictly answer is, "If God spare us till another conference."
+The next year the subject was resumed, "Can we have a seminary for labourers yet?"
+Answer.
+"Not till God gives us a proper tutor."
+So that the institution was actually resolved upon, and delayed only by circumstances.

-"Q. How shall we try those who think they are moved
+forbidden to the preachers, who were also enjoined to be easy of access to all.
+Every preacher was to promise rather to break a limb than to dissappoint a congregation.-No preacher was to be continued who could not preach twice every day.-He was to take care that only suitable tunes should be sung; and was advised to use in public only hymns of prayer and praise, not those descriptive of states of mind.-Lemonade was to be taken after preaching, or candied orange-peel, or a little warm ale; but egg and wine, and late suppers, are denounced as downright poison.
+The views entertained of a call to the ministry, deserve quoting in full:-

-by the Holy Ghost, and called of God to preach?
+"Q. How shall we try those who think they are moved by the Holy Ghost, and called of God to preach?

 "A. Inquire, 1.
-Do they know God as a pardoning God?
-Have they the love of God abiding in them?
-Do they desire and seek nothing but God?
-And are they holy in all manner of conversation?
+Do they know God, as a pardoning God Have they the love of God abiding in them?
+Do they do sire and seek nothing but God?
+And are they holy in a manner of conversation?